November 1, 2021

 Bogdan K. Beirowski, MD, PhD, assistant professor of biochemistry, and Elisabetta Babetto, PhD, senior research scientist in biochemistry and research assistant professor of pharmacology and toxicology, are leading the study.

-As investigators at the Hunter James Kelly Research Institute, they have been awarded a five-year, $1.9 million grant from the National Institute of Neurological Disorders and Stroke for their study titled “Elucidating the Trophic Support of Long Axons by Metabolic Signaling in Oligodendrocytes.”
+As investigators at the Hunter James Kelly Research Institute (HJKRI), they have been awarded a five-year, $1.9 million grant from the National Institute of Neurological Disorders and Stroke for their study titled “Elucidating the Trophic Support of Long Axons by Metabolic Signaling in Oligodendrocytes.”

 April 9, 2020